farcasterxyz/snapchain/README.md

 2. **Data Availability**: Can be run in the cloud for under $1,000/month and provide real-time access to the entire network.

-3. **Canonical Implementation**: Is the reference implementation that is the most accurate and complete implementation of the specification.
+3. **Canonical Implementation**: Is the most accurate reference for how Snapchain and Farcaster should work.

 ## Status